DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

 The *yield* is used to define a generator function, which returns a generator iterator that produces a sequence of values on demand rather than computing each of them at once.
 In other words, every word after the *yield* can be considered part of ```__exit__```.

-The previous presentation allows an easier refactoring, reusage of codes and an option to have a context manager that doesn't belong to any particular class.
+The previous presentation allows an easier refactoring, re-usage of codes and an option to have a context manager that doesn't belong to any particular class.

 Another tool from this library is the ```contextlib.ContextDecorator``` which is a mixin base class that provides the logic for applying a decorator to a function so it will make it run inside the context manager.